gperbone/gperbone/README.md

 ### Hi there!
 I'm Gustavo 👋

-- 👨🏻‍💻 I’m currently studying Data Science/Python/SQL 👾
+- 👨🏻‍💻 I’m currently looking for opportunities in Data (data science, data engineering...) 👾
+- 🕵️ I'm very interested in how data can improve and change the world 🤔
 - 🎭 I love musical theater.
 - 😄 Pronouns: he/him